Bristol and Gloucester Railway: Merging with other railways

 Now that the line was operating, the possibility of merging the Bristol and Gloucester Railway with the Birmingham and Gloucester Railway was raised again at the end of 1844, and this time found favour.
 The respective chairmen ratified an agreement on 14 January 1845 and the shareholders of the two companies approved it on 28 January.
 The agreement would have required formalisation by Parliament, but a bill for the purpose failed standing orders.
 The Great Western Railway immediately moved to propose that the broad gauge should be implemented throughout the new company, that is, into Birmingham, and this developed into a proposal to amalgamate the combined company with the Great Western Railway.
 The negotiation was simply a matter of cash; on 24 January 1845 a Great Western deputation offered £60 of GWR stock for £100 of Birmingham and Gloucester, at market values equating to about £123 for £109.

 The matter was adjourned until a meeting planned for 27 January, but John Ellis, Deputy Chairman of the Midland Railway happened to meet the Birmingham and Gloucester directors.
 He was aware of the inconvenience of the break of gauge and motivated by fear of that approaching too near to his own business location in Leicester.
 Ellis soon offered them a perpetual lease at 6% on the £1.8 million capital of the two Gloucester companies, in addition taking on the half-million pound debts.
 Unable to consult colleagues in the time available, he made this offer entirely on his own responsibility.
 This was done without hostility to the GWR, he said later, but simply to avoid the extension of the broad gauge.
-His offer was ratified by the Midland directors on 8 February 1845, and from 1 July the Midland Railway leased the two companies, confirmed by Parliament in the Bristol and Birmingham and Midland Railway Act 1846 (9 & 10 Vict. c. cccxxvi) on 3 August 1846 (as there was not time to prepare the amalgamation bill for the 1845 session.
+His offer was ratified by the Midland directors on 8 February 1845, and from 1 July the Midland Railway leased the two companies, confirmed by Parliament in the Bristol and Birmingham and Midland Railways Act 1846 (9 & 10 Vict. c. cccxxvi) on 3 August 1846 (as there was not time to prepare the amalgamation bill for the 1845 session.
 The Bristol and Gloucester Railway and the Birmingham and Gloucester Railway were now part of the Midland Railway.

 The Great Western Railway secured a clause in the act of amalgamation requiring the Midland Railway to maintain "two lines of railway of the same gauge as the Great Western Railway" between Bristol and Standish, with running powers over them for the GWR.
 In 1848 the Midland Railway obtained the Midland Railway Act 1848 (11 & 12 Vict. c. cxxxi) authorising them to add narrow (standard) gauge rails between Bristol and Standish and to lay a separate narrow gauge double track from Standish into Gloucester.
 This bill, as well as those for the amalgamation, were the responsibility of the Midland Railway's solicitor Samuel Carter.